 Know your market before you travel as well.
 Each country (and even a city) has a different approach to lodging.
 For example, an inn in Japan is a lot different than an inn in Alabama.

+These are the general distinct differences between lodging.
 I can’t believe how many people have simply wasted points by blindly booking trips.

-Want to find the best tools to use to find great flight, hotel deals and earn miles?
 These are a few reviews of my favorite services.

 - Award Wallet Review